martinkearn/AI-Services-Workshop/Knowledge/Lab.md

 ### 1.1 - Create QnA Maker Service
 In this section we'll configure a new QnA Maker service using the Innocent drinks FAQ pages.
-1. Go to https://www.innocentdrinks.co.uk/us/contact-us/faqs#faq-content and have a look at the FAQs
+1. Go to https://www.innocentdrinks.co.uk/us/contact-us/faqs#faq-content (or search "Innocent Drink FAQ") and have a look at the FAQs
 1. Go to https://qnamaker.ai
 1. Sign In
 1. Click 'Create new service'